 Plan A (with Thesis)

-Please refer to the Economics Catalog for specifics.
+Please refer to the Economics Catalog for details and specific course descriptions.

 Plan B (without Thesis)

 |ECON 104 - Mathematical Methods for Economics||4 units|